chebwaplus/Losp/docs/using-losp.md

 `Losp.Parse()` will throw an exception if the source string cannot be parsed.

-Evaluating a Losp expression can result in three `EvalResult` types: `ValueResult`, `AsyncResult`, and `ErrorResult`.
+Evaluating a Losp expression can result in three `EvalResult` types: `LospValueResult`, `LospAsyncResult`, and `LospErrorResult`.

-To get it out of the way first, an `ErrorResult` will be returned if there is an evaluation error (e.g. the arguments to an operator were not of the correct type, or a symbol could not be resolved).
-If `Losp.Eval()` is called with a source string, any exception is caught and wrapped in an `ErrorResult`.
+To get it out of the way first, an `LospErrorResult` will be returned if there is an evaluation error (e.g. the arguments to an operator were not of the correct type, or a symbol could not be resolved).
+If `Losp.Eval()` is called with a source string, any exception is caught and wrapped in an `LospErrorResult`.

+### Async Evaluation

+If you can allow for `await/async`, you can use `Losp.EvalAsync()`.
+One benefit of the async method is that it will only be resolved with `LospValueResult` or `LospErrorResult`; `LospAsyncResult` results are handled for you.

-### ValueResult
+### LospValueResult

-A `ValueResult` means the expression was evaluated successfully (and synchronously).
+A `LospValueResult` means the expression was evaluated successfully (and synchronously).
 However, expressions can emit *zero or more* values when evaluated.

 Literals and data structures will always emit a single value.